 11. Puss in Boots from Shrek Animated Film

-An iconic orange character, and the cat with a Spanish accent, Puss started out as a mercenary hired to capture Shrek but soon became Shrek and Donkey’s good friend.
+An iconic orange character, and the cat with a Spanish accent, Puss started as a mercenary hired to capture Shrek but soon became Shrek and Donkey’s good friend.
 Based on the character Zorro, Puss is a fearless warrior with a code of honor.
 Still, Puss is a cat and has many traits in common with the regular housecat.
 For example, he licks himself clean and joyfully plays with a ball of yarn, which is hilarious.

 12. Alf from Alf TV Series

 Alfi, real name Gordon Shumway, is an alien from planet Melmac who crash-landed in the Tanner family garage.
 Since the government would have performed experiments on him, the Tanners kept him hidden for his safety.
 Trouble is, Alf was always getting into trouble because of his tremendous curiosity.
 They say “Curiosity killed the cat“, but in this case, Alf is the one who’s likely to kill the cat.
-Yep, Melmacians eat cats, and moreover – they have eight stomachs so they’re constantly hungry.
+Yep, Melmacians eat cats, and – they have eight stomachs so they’re constantly hungry.
 Alf is covered with orange rust-colored fur that got him into this list of best orange characters.

 13. Charizard from Pokemon